Car Safety for Pregnant Women, Babies, and Children

-Although the baby is protected inside your body, you should wear a lap and shoulder belt every time you travel while you are pregnant for the best protection—even in the final weeks of pregnancy.
-You and your baby are much more likely to survive a car crash if you are buckled in.
+Although your fetus is protected inside your body, you should wear a lap and shoulder belt every time you travel while you are pregnant for the best protection—even in the final weeks of pregnancy.
+You and your fetus are much more likely to survive a car crash if you are buckled in.

 When wearing a seat belt, follow these rules: